mayfrost/guides/DISTROS.md

 * Set line "_PKGMK_IGNORE_NEW="yes"_"
 * Populate ports tree (is empty by default)
 `ports -u`

-### INSTALLING XORG
-* Install a minimal set of xorg and xorg dependent tools one by one `prtget depinst xorg-server xorg-xf86-video-<DRIVER> xorg-font-<FONT> xkeyboard-config xorg-xinit`
-* Alternatively just install the metapackage "_xorg_"

 ## CRUX COMMANDS
 ### AUTOMATED INSTALLATION OF PORTS